 - Aggressive or painful -- Of course, we all know that touch can also equate to pain if the pressure is too much and the intent is wrong.
 A handshake that's too firm can be uncomfortable instead of reassuring.

 Your sense of touch is not only related to your nerve endings undergoing stimulation; the way you interpret the touch is also important.
-For lots more information on the sense of touch, see the links on the next page.
+For lots more information on the sense of touch, see the links below.